harnen/InformationSecurityFundamentals/lab2_instructions.md

 # Week 2 - Malware and Buffer Overflow
 In this tutorial you'll work on exploiting a buffer overflow vulnerability.
-This can attack can crash a legitimate process, give the attacker access to confidential data or even give the attacker a full control over a machine (see Challange3).
+This attack can crash a legitimate process, give the attacker access to confidential data or even give the attacker a full control over a machine (see Challange3).

 ## Setup
 Disable ALSR on your machine using `echo 0 | tee /proc/sys/kernel/randomize_va_space`